How does a woman who throws out a Kabocha Squash – with a knife still stuck in it – end up writing about food?

 It’s a true story.
 I had just moved to rural Arkansas in 2003 and was still adjusting to my new independence.
 I had no idea that a squash was so tough to cut!
 I pushed the knife in and then it wouldn’t move.
 It got stuck.
 So, I threw the squash in the trash, including the knife.
 Hungry, home sick, alone and craving for Filipino Food – this is not the combination I would recommend for a novice cook.

-The last two items are essential to a food website but there it is, baking and writing are last on the list.
 I rarely bake and if I do, the recipe would have to be dummy proof.
 On the upside, my need to make things simple and easier helped in developing a recipe that uses a favorite Filipino Dessert ingredient: Ube or Purple Yam.
 You can find the recipe for Easy Ube Cupcakes with Coconut Cream Icing here.

 Thank you for visiting Amusing Maria!
 I hope my recipes, stories, and travels will inspire you.